Kanawha River Valley AVA: Climate

 The Kanawha River Valley lies beyond the immediate climatic effects of the Atlantic Ocean.
 Its climate is classified as Continental, exhibiting marked temperature contrasts between summer and winter.
 The average annual temperature is approximately 52 F. In winter the average temperature minimum is in the 20's while the average maximum is in the upper 40's.
 Average summer minimum temperature range from the middle 50's to the middle 60's while the average maximum temperatures generally exceed 85 F. Temperatures near or in excess of 100 F have been recorded at most observation stations in the valley.
 The prevailing winds are westerly but are frequently interrupted by northward and southward surges of relatively warm and cold air.
 The average annual precipitation over the Kanawha River basin is approximately 43.5 in.
 Precipitation is fairly well distributed throughout the year.
 Monthly precipitation averages indicate that the average varies from a low of 2.69 in in October to a high of 4.88 in in July.
-The average precipitation for all months was 3.65 in.
+The average precipitation for all months is 3.65 in.
+The USDA plant hardiness zones are 6b and 7a.

 Soils

 The Kanawha River Valley viticultural area is in the Central Allegheny Plateau (Land Resources Area 126) Region.
 This region is underlain by shale, siltstone and some limestone of Permian and Pennsylvanian ages.
 Most of the area is steep to very steep except for the less sloping areas adjacent to the major drainages.
-The growing season is 150-185 days.
+The growing season is 150–185 days.
 The major soil types in the viticulture area are Gilpin, Upshur, and Vandalia.
 The minor types include Linside and Ashton confined to the flood plain of the Kanawha River and Monongahela.

 Gilpin soils with appropriate slope have a good potential for the commonly grown cultivated crops, however, erosion can be a problem if poorly managed.
 Soils of the Gilpin-Upshur complex are also suitable for the commonly grown cultivated crops and pastures.
 The erosion hazard in unprotected areas is a major management concern.
 Permability is moderate in the subsoil of the Gilpin soil and slow in the subsoill and substratum of the Upshur soil.
 In unlimed areas the Gilpin is strongly to very strongly acid and the Upshur soil is strongly acid to slightly acid.
 Natural fertility is low to moderate in the Gilpin soil and moderate to high in the Upshur soil.
 Vandalia soils are commonly on the foot slopes and have similar characteristics of the Gilpin-Upshur complex of the uplands.